amindWalker/Lightning-Network-FastBitcoins/README.md

 ## 🚩 Todo

+- [ ] Add a QR code scanner to the app
 - [ ] Generate production `.apk` and `.ipa` package to Android and iOS
 - [ ] Deploy to Play Store and App Store
 - [ ] Add more animations
+- [ ] Refactor the code in smaller components
 - [ ] Plan more features

 <br>